vboyev-MSFT/defender-docs/defender-endpoint/ios-whatsnew.md

 ## 1.1.23250104

 - Performance optimizations - Test battery performance with this version and let us know your feedback.
 - **Zero-touch onboard for enrolled iOS devices** - With this version, the preview of Zero-touch onboard for devices enrolled through Microsoft Intune has been added.
-For more information, see this [documentation](ios-install.md#zero-touch-silent-onboarding-of-microsoft-defender-for-endpoint) for more details on setup and configuration.
+For more information, see this [Zero-touch (Silent) onboarding of Microsoft Defender for Endpoint](ios-install.md#zero-touch-silent-onboarding-of-microsoft-defender-for-endpoint).
 - **Privacy Controls** - Configure privacy controls for phish alert report.
 For more information, see [Configure iOS features](ios-configure-features.md).

 ## 1.1.23010101

 - Bug fixes and performance improvements
 - Performance optimizations were made in this release.
 Test battery performance with this version and let us know your feedback.

 ## 1.1.20240103

 - Device Health card - Device Health card notifies end-users about any pending software updates.
 - Usability enhancements - End-users can now disable the Defender for Endpoint VPN from the Microsoft Defender app itself.
 Prior to this update, end-users had to disable VPN only from the Settings app.
 - Bug fixes.

 ## 1.1.20020101

 - UX Enhancements - Microsoft Defender for Endpoint has a new look.
 - Bug fixes.

 ## 1.1.17240101

 - Support for Mobile Application Management (MAM) via Intune is generally available with this version.
 For more information, see [Microsoft Defender for Endpoint risk signals available for your App protection policies](https://techcommunity.microsoft.com/t5/intune-customer-success/microsoft-defender-for-endpoint-risk-signals-available-for-your/ba-p/2186322)
 - **Jailbreak Detection** is generally available.
 For more information, see [Setup Conditional Access Policy based on device risk signals](ios-configure-features.md#conditional-access-with-defender-for-endpoint-on-ios).
 - **Auto-setup of VPN profile** for enrolled devices via Microsoft Intune is generally available.
 For more information, see [Auto-Setup VPN profile for enrolled iOS devices](ios-install.md#auto-onboarding-of-vpn-profile-simplified-onboarding).